 In WordPress, when you upload an image WordPress makes a post of the attachment (or image) and creates an entire page for it with its own URL.
 This is known as the media post type.

 also has a media post of it that WordPress created here:

 Yoast suggests possibly not including the media post type in your sitemap.
 This won’t stop Google from indexing your images.
 Since Yoast automatically enriches your XML sitemap with your images, they will show up in Webmaster tools.

 - File Name: Someone should be able to tell what the image is about just from reading the file name.

-- Alt Text: This should compliment the file name.
+- Alt Text: This should complement the file name.
 Someone should be able to tell what the image is about just from reading the file name.

 - Title: Somewhat redundant but you can use the title attribute to give more info about your image if you like.

-*File name, alt text and title should not be the same but should compliment each other.
+*File name, alt text and title should not be the same but should complement each other.